 I have covered the address of the collector who prepared these, posted them, and had them delivered next day by the Special Delivery service.
 I can assure you that they have all passed through the post in the correct way, which is why they have additional postage over and above the set (or booklet) to make up to £5.90 the special delivery rate.

-I post all the news about new British stamps as we get it, and maybe something about older stamps as well.
-This relies on what I find and what other people find, so please send your news! [email: ian@norphil.co.uk Tel: 08450 090939]
+News as we get it relies on what I find and what other people find, so please send your news! [email: ian@norphil.co.uk Tel: 08450 090939]

-If you want to quote from the blog, or our website - please acknowledge the source.
-Please note that all basicimages of British stamps and postmarks are the Copyright of Royal Mail* and are reproduced here with permission.
+All basicimages of British stamps and postmarks are the Copyright of Royal Mail* reproduced here with permission.
 All enlargements or scans showing particular features are copyright Norvic Philatelics or other collectors.
-If you use our images, the original source must be acknowledged including any name mentioned in our blog.
-Please do not hotlink to these images. *For permission to use Royal Mail images, please contact Royal Mail's Intellectual Property Office.
-Thank you.
+You may quote from the blog or website, if you acknowledge the source, including the original source and any name mentioned in our blog, for images. (*Contact Royal Mail's Intellectual Property Office for permission.)

 -